-1) The New Age Parents is concerned in many years to come; the importance of 5 values will shift and change due to the modernizing and growing generations.
+1) The New Age Parents is concerned that in many years to come; the importance of 5 values will shift and change due to the modernizing and growing generations.
 How will these values differ?
-Namely (a) Love, care and Concern (b) communication(c) Filial Responsibility (d) Mutual Respect (e) commitment.
+Namely (a) Love, care and Concern (b) communication(c) Filial Responsibility (d) Mutual Respect (e) Commitment.

 The National Family Council embarked on a Family Values Survey to find out if 5 core family values (outlined in 1993) were still cherished by families.